Papam Pasivadu: Casting and filming

 When Chukkala Veera Venkata Rambabu or "Ramu" first auditioned for the role of Gopi, he was rejected as the makers felt he was too young for the role.
 However, he was signed on after several negotiations.
 A Pomeranian named Tommy was cast as Ramu's dog of the same name.

 Principal photography took place in March 1972.
-The film was shot for 27 days at the Thar Desert, during which Ramu and the dog playing Tommy were the only actors.
+The film was shot for 27 days in the Thar Desert, during which Ramu and the dog playing Tommy were the only actors.
+It was shot near the villages in Sam Tehsil in Jaisalmer district.
+The film unit stayed in tents erected in open spaces outside the villages.
 The scenes involving Gopi's uncle Pathy (Nagesh), Gopi's father Venugopal (S. V. Ranga Rao), Gopi's mother Janaki (Devika), the airport official Chakrapani (M. Prabhakar Reddy) and Venugopal's brother Narasimham (Kaikala Satyanarayana) were shot at studio sets matching the actual location, and on beaches near Madras.
+The forest scenes were filmed at Mudumalai in Tamil Nadu.

+The makers bought an aircraft from Madras Flying Club which cost around ₹2 lakh.
 Due to difficulty in obtaining further dates for Nagesh, the makers chose K. Chakravarthy to dub his voice.
 The final length of the film was 139 minutes, longer than Lost in The Desert which was 90 minutes long.